cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 }

 // VerifyMultihopNonMembership verifies a multihop non-membership proof.
-// Inputs: consensusState - The consensusState for chain[N-1], which is known on the receiving chain (chain[N]).
+// Inputs: consensusState - The consensusState for chain[1], which is known on the receiving chain (chain[0]).
 //         connectionHops - The expected connectionHops for the channel from the receiving chain to the sending chain.
 //         proof          - The serialized multihop proof data.
 //         prefix         - Merkleprefix to be combined with key to generate Merklepath for the key/value proof verification.